Pure (No Angels album): Critical reception

 Pure was released to generally mixed reviews from music critics, many of whom praised the slower songs on the album but found the rest of the material too generic.
-Musikwoche remarked that the strength of the album was its ballads and cited songs such as "New Beginning", "Washes Over Me" as well as the band's rendition of "Venus" as the "quiet, rousing highlights" of the album.
+MusikWoche remarked that the strength of the album was its ballads and cited songs such as "New Beginning", "Washes Over Me" as well as the band's rendition of "Venus" as the "quiet, rousing highlights" of the album.
 The media magazine concluded: "The third studio album of No Angels is not as 'pure' as the title might suggest.
 But it is a successful proof of their heavenly vocal power."
-Marie-Louise Leinhos from Berlin women's magazine Aviva felt that "the album is an imaginative work with varied songs [that] is also experimental and open to new influences."
+Marie-Louise Leinhos from magazine Aviva felt that "the album is an imaginative work with varied songs [that] is also experimental and open to new influences."
 She called Pure “another solid continuation” to their discography as well as a "classically crafted pop album with danceable parts."
+Similarly, Sachar Kriwoj from Berlin magazine Brainstorms! called the album a "dedication to everyone who loves good pop."

 Matthias Reichel from online magazine CDStarts criticized the album for its "overbalancing status of filling material" and rated the album three stars ouf of ten.
 He commented: "In principle, everything on Pure is unchanged: A few 'highlights' are flanked by soulless mass products that are on b-side level at best."
 However, Reichel felt that single releases such as "Someday", "No Angel (It's All in Your Mind)" and "Feelgood Lies" as well as "Forever Yours" and "New Beginning" confirmed the songwriters' skills for catchy, radio-friendly tunes.
 Similarly, laut.de editor Vicky Butscher found that Pure was less of a personal album instead of a collection of "typical boy or girl group repertoire".
 She rated the album two out of five stars and remarked that the album was drawing inspiration from Madonna's 1998 studio album Ray of Light, particularly on "You Lied", as well as British female groups such as All Saints and the Sugababes.
 Satisfied with later half of the album though, she concluded: "The best thing would be for No Angels to focus on ballads in the future.
 Anyone who listens to "New Beginning" or "Washes Over Me" knows why.
 Also, the re-arranged "Venus" is much more beautiful, than the pop jingle."
+SWR3 called Pure a "pop album worth listening to with excursions into funk and soul."